 Think of your scientific research conference poster as a networking and communication tool, and not a document or summary.
-If you can do this, you’ve taken a huge first step in making your scientific poster a magnet for attendees.
+If you can do this, you’ve taken a huge first step in making your scientific research poster a magnet for attendees.
 And you’ll draw envious glares from the presenters on your left and right.

 At scientific and research-related conferences, poster presentations are: